 CONNECTIVITY & COMMUTING

-Air – The Kansas City International Airport (KCI), the most active cargo-carrying air center within a six-state region, made a $1.5 billion terminal renovation project.
-The new terminal, opening in 2023, supports more efficient airline operations, including air cargo and on-airport intermodal real estate development.
-The new airport also adds many new seats and destinations, including 44 new nonstop destinations for passengers coming to and from KC.
+• Air – The Kansas City International Airport made a $1.5 billion terminal renovation project.
+The new terminal, opened in 2023, and supports more efficient airline operations.
+The new airport also added many new seats and destinations, including many new nonstop destinations for passengers coming to and from KC.

-Fiber – The first city in the world to receive Google Fiber and home to the newly blended Sprint/T-Mobile operations center and major AT&T regional facilities, Greater Kansas City enjoys the benefit of one of the world’s most advanced telecommunications networks.
+• Fiber – The first city in the world to receive Google Fiber, Greater Kansas City enjoys the benefit of one of the world’s most advanced telecommunications networks.
 With over 5.5 million miles of fiber deployed, KC is the most connected region in the U.S.

-KC Streetcar – Since opening in 2016, the Kansas City Streetcar has completed more than 10 million passenger trips, won numerous state and national awards, and has been credited with stimulating over $3 billion in active economic development in Downtown Kansas City.
-The line is currently undergoing a $350 million southern extension to the Country Club Plaza (“Main Street Extension”) and $22 million northern extension through Berkley Riverfront Park (“Riverfront Extension”).
-When complete in 2025, the 7-mile line will provide free, efficient transit through the entire urban core while also fueling economic expansion and job growth.
+• KC Streetcar – Since opening in 2016, the Kansas City Streetcar has completed more than 10 million passenger trips, won numerous state and national awards, and has been credited with stimulating over $3 billion in active economic development in Downtown Kansas City.

 KC EVENTS | KC ATTRACTIONS